 If you move house within Nottinghamshire and you want your child to stay at their current school, they may do so although you may not be eligible for help with any transport costs.
 It is important, therefore, that you consider transport to school and check your entitlement.

 For all other Nottinghamshire schools you should contact the school directly for details on how to apply as they process their own admissions.
-You can find contact details and oversubscription criteria for schools on our website.
+Contact details and oversubscription criteria are listed below.